 Automated Baggage Tracking Doesn’t Work

 Only there’s one small problem: it doesn’t work very well.
 During my AA lost luggage odyssey, the American Airlines luggage tracker in the app did not accurately show my bag’s location.
+Not even once.
 [More on that later.]
+Other airline’s apps are similarly plagued by inaccurate or completely missing data.

 Your Lost Bag May Not Even Be the Airline’s Fault